A Step-by-Step Guide to Creating Truly Organic Compost

 That means that the majority of standard fruit and vegetables, as well as many flowers and lawns, may not be suitable to create a truly organic form of compost.

-The important thing to keep in mind is that you’d need to be 100% sure of the source of all the materials you’re going to add to your compost pile.
+The important thing to keep in mind is that you’d need to be 100% sure of the source of all the materials that you’re going to be adding to your compost pile.

 If you only buy organic food and avoid all types of chemicals in your garden, then you don’t have to be that concerned.

 But for most people, the composting process will need to be a bit more carefully planned.

 What Can Compromise The Organic Integrity Of Composts?

 Synthetic fertilizers and pesticides could compromise your composted end product.
 I’ve identified 3 items that you need to check thoroughly for pesticides and synthetic fertilizers before adding them to your compost.

 Food producers abundantly use herbicides and pesticides for industrial-scale food production.
 Even farms that operate at smaller scales will often rely on them in order to protect their crops.
 However, the chemicals that are used in this process will remain on the fruits and vegetables, and they won’t break down during composting.